ayyush10/emotion-music-recommender/README.md

-Here’s a combined and polished `README.md` for your project, merging both the Emotion-Based Music Recommendation Application and the Spotify PKCE authorization flow documentation:

----

 # Emotion-Based Music Recommendation Application

 A web application that detects user emotions via facial recognition and recommends music from Spotify based on the detected mood.
 It integrates **Face API** for emotion detection and **Spotify API** with a secure PKCE flow for music recommendations.